Drones Could Replace the Honey Bee

 How Drones are Helping

 In the distant future, these little drones could help assist the decreasing number of honeybees.
-These robots have a strip of fuzzy material on the bottom of them (see picture below), which picks up pollen, not unlike the legs of a honeybee.
-It’s called ionic liquid gel, and it is able to lift substances and stick them again, perfect for transferring pollen from flower to flower.
+These robots have fuzzy material on the bottom which picks up pollen, just like the legs of a honeybee.
+It’s called an ionic liquid gel.
+It is able to lift substances and stick them again, perfect for transferring pollen from flower to flower.

-Mastering control of these bots will be a challenge, but future versions could use GPS or Artifical Intelligence (AI) to find the best path and to maneuver gracefully.
-One thing they cannot do is make honey, but this is definitely a start in helping assist our honeybees while we work to solve their crisis!
+Mastering control of these bots will be a challenge.
+At this time, future versions may use GPS or Artificial Intelligence (AI) to find the best path.
+One thing they cannot do is make honey.
+However, this is definitely a start in helping assist honeybees.

 Now, all this technology talk can be intimidating.
 A lot of us don’t feel equipped as parents to be the teacher of subjects that are newer to us, too.
 How will we expose our child to all the knowledge they may need in order to succeed in the future?

-Our summer tech camps are a great way to introduce your child to the technical skills to build on for the future.
-Beginning at age 7, campers learn the basics such as programming, robotics, coding and game design.
+Your child could be the next inventor of world-saving technology.
+Our in-person summer tech camps and virtual camps are a great way to introduce your child to the technical skills needed to build the future.
+Beginning at age 6, campers learn the basics such as programming, robotics, coding, and game design.
 These skills are the building blocks to educational paths in all aspects of engineering, architecture and IT to name a few.

 Most children aren’t exposed to coding and computer programming languages until at least high school, if not college.
 And our approach includes a fun, hands-on, teamwork-style learning that inspires kids beyond just playing.
-Imagine the leg up your child could have in discovering their love for technology and leaving camp with the knowledge to successfully continue to pursue their passion throughout their education.
+Imagine the leg up your child could have in discovering their love for technology.
+Leaving camp able to continue to pursue their passion.